Homes have improved in the last decade, and what homebuyers want has changed as much.

 Stefanie is passionate about the industry and its importance to the well-being of homeowners and their families.
 She seeks ways for continual improvement in her own work and the industry as a whole, and believes raising the bar of professionalism will have a positive impact on encouraging people to consider our industry as a viable career choice.

 Stefanie has served as President for her local HBA and has volunteered on numerous industry committees including the Reno Councils at all three levels, the Management Committee of the CHBA Net Zero Energy Council, and advisory panels for the renovation sector.
-In 2016 she was elected to the Canadian Home Builders’ Association Executive Board and will be president of CHBA as of May 2019.
+In 2016 she was elected to the Canadian Home Builders’ Association Executive Board and as of May 2019 is the president,

 For more information, please contact Events & Marketing Manager Jessika Diamond, 416-447-0077.